Rethinking the Role of Proxy Rewards in Language Model Alignment: Experiments

+As shown in Table~\ref{table:alpaca-exp}, \ours reliably improves the preference (\% Win) on the AlpacaEval while keeping high relevance (\% Rel), zero-shot instruction-following ability (SuperNI).
+If we use random query type, \textit{random} $T(x)$, for the \ours instead of the predicted one by GPT-4, its win rate and relevant sentence ratio are degraded on the AlpacaEval.
+Also, its instruction-following ability is sacrificed, indicating that reward differentiation based on query types is effective in mitigating alignment tax.

-Moreover, we can observe a clear pattern when excluding the relevance scores from the reward.
-If we do not use $r_y$ according to query type, i.e., \oursoe, it shows even higher preference scores with decreased relevance.
-However, the achievement accompanies significant performance drops on the SuperNI and FactScore by about 12.3\% and 3.5\% points, respectively.
-If the $r_x$ is discarded ($\text{LI}(\hat{y}) \cdot \text{RP}(\hat{y})$), the performance of the relevant sentence ratio and ROUGE-L score of SuperNI drop more drastically.
-Finally, using only the response length as a reward ($\text{LI}(\hat{y})$) improves the preference slightly compared to SFT, as reported in \citet{singhal2023long}, but it significantly worsens the \% Rel and SuperNI score in return.
+\textbf{There is an observable pattern that clearly exacerbates the alignment tax when excluding each component from \ours.} If we do not use reference answer relevance according to query type, i.e., $\texttt{LI} \cdot \texttt{RP} \cdot \texttt{QR}$, it shows even higher preference scores (\% Win) with decreased relevance (\% Rel).
+However, the achievement accompanies significant performance drops on the SuperNI by about 12.3\% points.
+If the \texttt{QR} is discarded ($\texttt{LI} \cdot \texttt{RP}$), the performance of the relevant sentence ratio and ROUGE-L score of SuperNI drop more drastically.
+Finally, using only the response length as a reward (\texttt{LI}) improves the preference slightly compared to SFT, as reported in \citet{singhal2023long}, but it significantly worsens the \% Rel and SuperNI score in return.
+On the other hand, while StarlingRM-34B significantly improves the win rate, it notably degrades performance in the SuperNI compared to the SFT baseline, exhibiting a severe alignment tax.